shionguha/comparicluster/README.md

 comparicluster
 ==============

+<b>TODOS:</b>

+1. Calculating cluster metrics (dunn index, rand index, entropy) to show which clustering method might be the most optimal for your data.
+2. Writing code to compute optimal number of clusters for k-means and gmm
+3. More types of data?
+4. Change example to Fishers iris dataset (its a classic !)

 This is a simple R script which takes an input dataset and performs 4 different clustering algorithms on it using the 4 most common clustering approaches.
 It then evaluates each algorithm with standard clustering metrics and presents them on a single pdf.

 The idea is to make a quick and dirty r script for different clustering approaches available to non-statisticians or social scientists/HCI folk who don't use R.